Many county workflows in Illinois split the real file between county health, a municipality, or a local board. Seen in 1 county pages.

 Illinois's main wrinkle is the split between statewide IDPH code visibility and the county or local office that actually controls the file a homeowner needs next.
 Final design, permit timing, and approval still need local verification.

 Illinois quote conversations get more real once you know which county or local health department holds the file and whether an evaluation form or flagged condition is already in view.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Illinois